-Field, control, or panel Description Measurement Statistics (Measurement name panel) A list of measurement statistics related to the measurement.
-You can add these to a measurement badge by selecting the Show Statistics in Badge control.
-Show Statistics in Badge (Measurement name panel) Adds the listed statistical measurement readouts to the measurement badge readout.
-Plots (Measurement name panel) Buttons that open Plot views of the measurement.
+Field, control, or panel Description Measurement Statistics A list of measurement statistics related to the measurement.
+You can add these to a measurement (Measurement name panel) badge by selecting the Show Statistics in Badge control.
+Show Statistics in Badge Adds the listed statistical measurement readouts to the measurement badge readout.
+(Measurement name panel) Table continued

+Field, control, or panel Description Plots (Measurement name panel) Buttons that open Plot views of the measurement.
 Available plots depend on the measurement.
 Plot types include Time Trend, Histogram, Harmonic bar graph, SOA, Switching Loss Trajectory, B-H curve, I vs. JV, Inductance, Power Supply Rejection Ratio, Control Loop Response, and Instantaneous Math.
 To add a plot to the screen, tap the plot button.
-See Add Plot configuration menu on page 271.
+See Add Plot configuration menu on page 308.
 Configure panel Sets the source, label text, and other fields that are specific to each measurement type.
-See Configure panel (Measurement configuration menu) Reference Levels panel Sets the reference levels and units used to take measurements, the scope of the reference level settings (global or local), and the method used to calculate the Top and Base waveform values.
-See Reference Levels panel (Measurement configuration menu) on page 199 Gating panel Sets the measurement region (gate) used to take measurements.
+See Configure panel (Power measurement configuration menu) on page 226.
+Reference Levels panel Sets the reference levels and units used to take measurements, the scope of the reference level settings (global or local), and the method used to calculate the Top and Base waveform values.
+See Reference Levels panel (Measurement configuration menu) on page 213.
+Gating panel Sets the measurement region (gate) used to take measurements.
 Select the scope of the gate setting (global or local), and the type of gating to use.
-See Gating panel (Measurement configuration menu) on page 206
+See Gating panel (Measurement configuration menu) on page 219.